naserowaimer/IS230/phase2/ProjectPart2.md

 }
 ```
-2. main method code for INSERTION
+2. main method code for INSERTION (In the same `switch` after user choosed the operation they want to perform)
 ```java
 boolean isAdding = true;
 while(isAdding){